Active Coacervate Droplets as a Model for Membraneless Organelles and Protocells

-C. Donau, F. Späth, M. Sosson, B. Kriebisch, F. Schnitter, M. Tena-Solsona, H.-S. Kang, E. Salibi, M. Sattler, H. Mutschler and J. Boekhoven
+C. Donau, F. Späth, M. Sosson, B.A.K.
+Kriebisch, F. Schnitter, M. Tena-Solsona, H.-S. Kang, E. Salibi, M. Sattler, H. Mutschler and J. Boekhoven

 Membraneless organelles like stress granules are active liquid-liquid phase-separated droplets that are involved in many intracellular processes.
-Their active and dynamic behavior is often regulated byATP-dependent reactions.
-However, how exactly membraneless organelles control their dynamic compositionremains poorly understood.
-Herein, we present a model for membraneless organelles based onRNA-containing active coacervate droplets regulated by a fuel-driven reaction cycle.
-These droplets emergewhen fuel is present, but decay without.
-Moreover, we find these droplets can transiently up-concentratefunctional RNA, and that this up-take is accelerated by the chemical reaction cycle.
-Finally, we show that intheir pathway towards decay, these droplets self-divide asymmetrically.
-Self-division combined withemergence, decay, rapid exchange of building blocks, and functionality are all hallmarks of life, and webelieve that our work could be a stepping stone towards its synthesis.
+Their active and dynamic behavior is often regulated by ATP-dependent reactions.
+However, how exactly membraneless organelles control their dynamic composition remains poorly understood.
+Herein, we present a model for membraneless organelles based on RNA-containing active coacervate droplets regulated by a fuel-driven reaction cycle.
+These droplets emerge when fuel is present, but decay without.
+Moreover, we find these droplets can transiently up-concentrate functional RNA which remains in its active folded state inside the droplets.
+Finally, we show that in their pathway towards decay, these droplets break apart in multiple droplet fragments.
+Emergence, decay, rapid exchange of building blocks, and functionality are all hallmarks of membrane-less organelles, and we believe that our work could be powerful as a model to study such organelles.